 Body painting art has an extremely rich history.
 For example, face painting (a part of body painting art) has its origins in prehistoric art and culture.
 In ancient ages, tribes and their members used to paint the body with clay and other natural pigments and this practice is still alive.
 It’s an inseparable part of tribalism culture.
 Many indigenous groups use body painting as a form of expressing their own culture.
-However, in this article, the topic is the position of body painting in relation to contemporary art.
-Is it a legitimate movement within contemporary art, or is it a lowbrow art?
+However, in this article, the topic is the position of body paint art in relation to contemporary art.
+Is body paint art a legitimate movement within contemporary art, or is it a lowbrow art?
 The problem with body painting art is that it’s usually connected with tattoo art, which cannot be considered as contemporary art.
 On the other hand, there are a number of contemporary art practices using body painting as a legitimate medium.
 So, what is the position of body painting art within the world of contemporary art?

-What is Body Painting Art?
+What Is Body Painting Art?

 Body painting art is a form of body art.
 Indeed, body painting art is usually associated with tattoo art.
 However, tattoo art and bodypainting are not synonyms.
 There are some substantial differences that should be mentioned.
 First of all, body painting art is temporary and it lasts only for several hours (unlike tattoos).
 Secondly, there are many examples of bodypainting that are considered to be a part of fine art.
 In the second half of the 20th Century, many artists searched for new visual forms that eventually led to the revival of the ancient practice of bodypainting.
 Therefore, despite the fact that body painting art has been usually related to the artistic practices of tribal cultures and ancient art forms, a separate space where a body was perceived as a canvas was created, with a number of significant artists who began to create artworks on the human body.
-Of course, this practice should be perceived independently of body art, where body serves as a medium per se – particularly in performance art.
+Of course, this practice should be perceived independently of body art, where the body serves as a medium per se – particularly in performance art.

-Is Bodypainting Lowbrow?
+Is Body Paint Art Lowbrow?

 Many art critics dispute bodypainting as a legitimate contemporary art method.
 Since it is “temporary artwork”, what is the value of bodypainting at all?
 What is the difference between lowbrow practices and body art painting?
 Is bodypainting only about a temporary intervention that could be labeled as performance or conceptual art intervention?
 In general, the majority of art critics believe bodypainting is lowbrow, and therefore cannot be considered as an art movement.
 These critics also argue that body painting art is conducted by non-professional artists and that it should be understood as tattoo art, cartoon art or nudity art.
 However, the practice of bodypainting is more complex and it has a quite rich history; therefore, it cannot be simply dismissed as an illegitimate contemporary art practice.